There are a number of mindful ways to start a presentation,

 ‘Research from Princeton and the University of Glasgow suggests that we judge a stranger in just half a second.

-The fact is though whether it’s half a second, or even sixty seconds, I don’t think any of us would argue with the reality that most of us are too quick to judge people and aren’t even conscious about it.
+Whether it’s half a second, or even sixty seconds, I think you’d agree that most of us are too quick to judge people.

 Put on your halo

-To don your halo means you have to learn to be relaxed, open and be as warm and friendly as you can without going over the top.
-Good, sincere eye contact, use of gestures and purposeful movement will all serve you well in this regard and of course whatever you do, don’t forget to smile.
+To don your halo means you have to learn to be relaxed, open and as warm and friendly as you can.

 Be just like them

 Remember the last time you met with someone for the very first time and within moments realised that they like the same things as you?

 Maybe you had bothbeen through a similar experience.

 Perhaps you liked the same food, book, or just both knew the same person.